SWRPG-Capstone/swrpg-be/README.md

 1. createCharacter(CreateCharacterInput) - creates new character in database
 <img width="1389" alt="Screen Shot 2021-09-01 at 10 59 55 AM" src="https://user-images.githubusercontent.com/70981102/131714475-c2f81b53-3329-433c-947e-cc6640fa095d.png">

-2. updateSkill() - updates any/all of the skills for a specified character.
+2. updateSkill(UpdateSkillInput) - updates any/all of the skills for a specified character.
 > Pasting code instead of screenshot due to the code not all fitting in one shot